tmax818/intro-to-tic-tac-toe-rb/NOTES.md

 # Notes

-- This process of decomposition and synthesis, breaking something down and putting it back together, is absolutely essential to programming.
+- "This process of decomposition and synthesis, breaking something down and putting it back together, is absolutely essential to programming."